chrokh/toow-old/chapters/constructors.md

 ```

 In the above code, the `Car()` method is the constructor.
 When we create a new `Car` object, this constructor is called, initializing the `Make` and `Color` fields with the values specified by the constructor body.
+The constructor above is called a 'parameterless constructor' because it takes no parameters.

 ```{code-cell}
 // Creating an object of the Car class will call the constructor